qtrantrung/agent-guardrail/README.md

 You cannot make the model immune to being convinced.
 What you *can* do is make sure that no matter what the model decides, the **actions it is capable of taking are bounded by policy you control, and every attempt is recorded**.
-That is a classic least-privilege / defence-in-depth posture — applied to the agent as the untrusted principal.
+That is a classic least-privilege / defence-in-depth posture -applied to the agent as the untrusted principal.

 ## Threat model